Autonomous Vehicles – are we there yet?

 An additional teleoperation benefit is that in all cases, the actions or instructions of the remote human assistant can be used as additional training data for the AI, and further improve it.

-The large-scale deployment of fully autonomous vehicles is sure to benefit society on many significant fronts, and there has been significant progress towards that vision.
+The large-scale deployment of fully autonomous vehicles is sure to benefit society on many significant fronts, and there has been significant progress toward that vision.
 Yet there is still much ground to cover on the route to full, unconstrained autonomy and mass adoption.
 Our ability to train and test AI’s capability to correctly react to every possible scenario and edge case is a major obstacle.
 Teleoperation can speed up AV deployment by providing a trustworthy fallback mechanism both during testing and after commercial launch.